Skip to main content

 gh auth refresh -s write:packages,workflow

-2. Go to repo root - Make sure your current working directory is the root of your repository.
+2. Go to your repository root - Make sure your current working directory is the root of your repository.

 cd path/to/my/repo